trueberryless-org/starlight-spell-checker/packages/starlight-spell-checker/tests/fixtures/quotes-throw-error-smart-config-valid-content/src/content/docs/index.md

 A sentence «with quotes, ‹nested› quotes, and ’80s apostrophes.»

 A sentence «with quotes, ‹nested› quotes, and ’80s apostrophes.»
-A sentence ‹with quotes, «nested» quotes, and ’80s apostrophes.›
+A sentence «with quotes, ‹nested› quotes, and ’80s apostrophes.»
 A sentence «with quotes, ‹nested› quotes, and ’80s apostrophes.»

 A sentence «with ‹nested «quotes»›».